 A Trustee can be a person or company.
 They are the legal owners of the assets held in trust.
 There must be at least one Trustee named in a Trust but the people or companies appointed can be changed.

-A Trustee is often a family member or friend who you know you can rely on.
-Some people choose to appoint a bank or firm of solicitors instead.
+A Trustee is often a family member or friend whom you know you can rely on, but some people choose to appoint a bank or firm of solicitors instead.

 What is a Beneficiary?